 As adults, we can generally move our bodies in the way we want to as we go about our daily lives.
 We go to the store without walking into anyone and can chop up an onion without cutting our fingers.
 We became so able bodied through practicing our movements over the years, even though we may not have been aware of it.
 And that’s the very reason Montessori classrooms offer the child plenty of physical tasks in the form of Practical Life: to practice control of movement.
 When a child carries out physical tasks in the classroom, like watering plants or washing windows, he becomes more spatially aware and more graceful in his movements.
 This helps him develop the precision needed to carry out more sophisticated pieces of work that his teacher will introduce later on and gets him used to the movements required for his own daily life, like zipping up his coat.

-During class, I asked Ana Amiguet whether there were other activities that could help the child develop the skills she mentioned.
+I asked Amiguet whether there were other activities that could help the child develop the skills she mentioned.
 For example, couldn’t you just send children to dance lessons to help with their co-ordination of movement?
 The answer was yes.
-But what do you do when it’s 6.30pm on a Thursday evening and your child doesn’t want to go to Ballet Class?
+But what do you do when it’s 6.30pm on a Thursday evening and your child doesn’t want to go to Ballet class?
 Children go through immense physical and psychological changes during the early years of life.
 Their interests come and go within seconds, which is why all activities are available at all times in the Montessori classroom.
 When the moment arrives and a child feels compelled to wash a table or arrange some flowers, he can do so.

 Maria Montessori observed in young children their immense desire to use and understand the objects they had seen at home during their first two years of life.
 Glasses, plates, cutlery, forks, sponges, cloths, mops.
-All these objects their parents and grandparents used on a daily basis were mysterious and yet familiar to them.
+All these objects their parents and grandparents used on a daily basis were mysterious and yet familiar to the child.
 That innate interest is something we still see in children today.
-A child will sit down a play with a puzzle for twenty minutes, but he will wash tables for forty minutes.
-He will tire of the puzzle after a few days, and yet he will want to act upon his environment in real, useful ways for the rest of his life.
+A child will sit down a play with a puzzle for twenty minutes, but he will wash tables for forty.
+He will tire of a cuddly toy after a few weeks or months, and yet he will want to act upon his environment in real, useful ways for the rest of his life.